 Who can participate?
-This full day workshop is considered an intermediate level intended for people in the workplace who have knowledge and experience with occupational health and safety programs.
-This workshop is open to everyone, regardless of IBSP affiliation and is offered at no cost for all participants.
+This full day workshop, offered by the Canadian Mental Health Association of Manitoba and Winnipeg (CMHA), is considered an intermediate level intended for people in the workplace who have knowledge and experience with occupational health and safety programs.
+This workshop is open to everyone.Registration:

 Workshop Content Includes:

 - Definitions Associated with Psychological Health and Safety

 - Psychological Health and Safety in the Workplace